Koko-66/Translate_it/README.md

 The program allows the customer to paste in the text into the program directly and performs a word count later used to calculate costs for translation depending on the linguist's price.
 The user can paste in multiple lines or pieces of texts, until they indicate they are ready but entering specified combination of keys.

 #### Calcuation of total price and approximate turnaround time
+The program calculates the total price for the project depending on the per word price for each linguist, as well as the time needed to complete the translation that is based on the number of words the linguist is able to translate a day.
+The minimum turnaournd time is set to 1 day, to be more realistic.

 #### Sorting of linguists
 The program prints a list of linguists available for the selected language first in their order of appearance in the database.
 It then allows the customer to sort the results by price, turnaround, rating and years of experience, which would be helpful as the database grows, or can not sort at all.
 If sorting is selected, linguists are printed again according to the sorting criteria: